bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

     * You'll start by wrapping your `root` component in the `Router` component.
     * Then declare your routes with `Route`.
     * Then make it so you can navigate to your routes using `Link`.
-* Create a home `/` route that mounts a header describing to a user that they are welcomed guests in the smurf village.
+* Create a home `/` route that mounts a Header component describing to a user that they are welcomed guests in the smurf village.
+    * This header component should have a button/link that can take a user to a new page.
 * Create a link that navigates a user into the village.
 This route `/smurfs` should mount the `App` component that will fetch your data, and display your Smurfs as well as your Smurf Form.

 ## STRETCH PROBLEMS